Home Riggs Popham

-Rear-Admiral Sir Home Riggs Popham, KCB, KCH (12 October 1762 – 20 September 1820), was a Royal Navy officer and politician who served in the French Revolutionary and Napoleonic Wars.
+Rear-Admiral of the White Sir Home Riggs Popham, KCB, KCH (12 October 1762 – 20 September 1820) was a Royal Navy officer and politician who served in the American War of Independence and French Revolutionary and Napoleonic Wars.
 He is known for his scientific accomplishments, particularly the development of a signal code that was adopted by the Royal Navy in 1803.

 Early life

 Childhood

 Home Popham was born in Gibraltar on 12 October 1762, the fifteenth child of Joseph Popham, British consul at Tétouan in Morocco, and his first wife Mary, née Riggs.
 It is likely that the child's first name was chosen to honour Gibraltar's former Governor William Home.
 Mary Popham died an hour after Home was born, from complications associated with the birth.
 Nine months later Joseph married Catherine Lamb, who became responsible for raising Home and his siblings.
 The couple also had six more children.

 In 1769 Joseph Popham was forced to resign as consul after a personal dispute with the Moroccan Sultan regarding piracy against English merchantmen.
 The British Government subsequently blamed Joseph Popham for the disagreement, with Gibraltar Governor Edward Cornwallis describing him as an "honest well meaning man" who had met with "little success" and was henceforth "an improper person to serve His Majesty [as consul]."
 The Popham family returned to England, settling first in Chichester and then Guernsey.
 Joseph sought further diplomatic postings but was successful only in securing an annual government pension of £200 which was insufficient to cover debts incurred during his Moroccan consulship.
 The family was forced to rely on income earned by Home's brothers, particularly Stephen Popham who was then a successful barrister.
 In 1772 Home was sent to Westminster School in London, where he remained for three years.
 His father Joseph died in Guernsey in 1774.